kohlschutter/junixsocket/src/site/markdown/eclipse.md

 Make sure Java 9 or later is installed and available in Eclipse.
 If you have the choice, simply skip Java 9 and 10, and go straight to 11.

+## Working with the native C JNI library

+Whenever you want to recompile the library, make sure to rebuild from the command line, using the following commands:

+    cd junixsocket
+    mvn clean install -DskipTests=true
+    mvn install

+This is necessary unfortunately, as otherwise the unit tests may work on an outdated version of the native library, i.e., fail or succeed when they shouldn't.